dsloyer/ez-kubeadm/README.md

   2. install vagrant and VirtualBox
   3. setup directories and env variables.
 All this is described in detail, below.

+As of mid-March, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
+  * Kubernetes: 1.13.4                          (current version on kubernetes.io)
+  * Docker:     18.06.2                         (prescribed by kubernetes.io)
+  * Centos:     CentOS7,                        (prescribed by kubernetes.io))
+    * Version:  1902.01                         (latest CentOS7 box from Vagrant)
+  or
+  * Ubuntu:     Ubuntu/xenial64                 (prescribed by kubernetes.io)
+    * Version   20190308.0.0                    (latest Ubuntu Xenial box from Vagrant)

+## Show Me
 Assuming you've setup your system per the instructions below, a few simple steps prepare for an entirely new cluster.
 Let's call it 'ukube':
 ```